Michael Nutter: Tenure

-In June 2002, Nutter introduced a measure requiring college students under 23 years old to register their address, license plate, car registration and insurance with their school, which would then put a sticker on that car as a "student" car, subjecting the student to triple the usual fines for traffic or parking tickets or any other offense.
-The ordinance also forced students in off-campus housing to inform their landlords of their student status.
+In June 2002, Nutter proposed a measure mandating that college students under 23 register their address, license plate, car registration, and insurance with their school.
+The school would then affix a "student" sticker to the car, resulting in triple fines for traffic, parking violations, or other offenses.
+Additionally, the ordinance required students in off-campus housing to disclose their student status to landlords.

-In September 2004, Nutter introduced legislation creating an independent Ethics Board; in addition, he proposed changes to the city's Ethics Code to provide for routine training and education of all city officers and employees, the issuance of advisory opinions, the adjudication of violations, and the imposition of civil fines.
-These measures were adopted at the end of 2005.
-On May 16, 2006, voters approved the Ethics Board ballot question with 81% voting to approve it, and was installed November 27, 2006.
+In September 2004, Nutter introduced legislation creating an independent Ethics Board and proposed updates to the city's Ethics Code, including training for officials, advisory opinions, violation adjudication, and civil fines.
+These changes were adopted by late 2005.
+Voters approved the Ethics Board ballot question on May 16, 2006, with an 81% majority, and it was established on November 27, 2006.

-Nutter sponsored "The Clean Indoor Air Worker Protection Law," expanding the definition of "public places" where smoking is not allowed to include restaurants and many bars, which Mayor Street eventually signed into law.
+Nutter sponsored "The Clean Indoor Air Worker Protection Law", expanding the definition of "public places" where smoking is not allowed to include restaurants and many bars, which Mayor Street eventually signed into law.
 Nutter's local bidder preference program, which took effect on July 1, 2004, gives preference to Philadelphia businesses in competitive bidding on City contracts greater than $25,000.